Qengineering/Jetson-Nano-Ubuntu-20-image/README.md

 - Insert the SD card in your Jetson Nano and enjoy.
 - Password: ***jetson***
 - JetsonNanoUb20_3b.img.xz md5sum: D738F1FE20088A1BDBD10E2358B512F7

+### GDrive.
+For those having trouble with a solid connection to Sync, we've also provided a copy on [Google Drive](https://drive.google.com/file/d/1L2H_sQC_kSILrcJteWg7htKxJirtDsZ9/view?usp=sharing).
+However, Google Drive limits the number of daily downloads, which is much lower than our average daily download volume.
+Please be considerate and only use Google Drive if necessary.

 #### Tip:<br>
 The SD card is overflowing with software; more than 21 GByte!
 With a 32 GB card, you don't have enough space to work decently.<br>
 Therefore, flash the image on an SD card of 64 or more.
 Then let GParted (`$ sudo apt-get install gparted`) enlarge the partition.